CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![](images/14.png)

 9. Wait for the Build Pipeline to complete successfully.
-Ignore any warnings regarding the source code itself, as they are not relevant for this lab exercise.

     > **Note**: Each task from the YAML file is available for review, including any warnings and errors.